Isak-Landin/alpha-glpi-ics-outlook-integration/README.md

   2. #### ⚠️ **Important Recommendations**
      Avoid setting this (The calendar name) to your default Outlook calendar (where your personal or work meetings are stored).
 Instead, create a separate calendar — for example, AutoImport — to isolate imported events.
 This is recommended because the script deletes all existing events in the calendar before importing the latest ones.
 This ensures that duplicate entries aren’t created when re-importing to fetch newly added events.

-### 4️⃣ Create an Outlook Target Calendar for export
+### 4️⃣ Create an Outlook Target Calendar for Export

-1. Open your Outlook application, preferrably Classic.
-Go to 'Calendar'.
-In your navigation bar you should see 'Add Calendar', select 'Create New Blank Calendar':
+1. Open your Outlook application, preferably the Classic version.
+   Go to the **Calendar** view.
+In your navigation bar, click **Add Calendar** → **Create New Blank Calendar**:

    ![image](https://github.com/user-attachments/assets/2ec0365c-f709-4713-84cd-033e596124d1)

-   Name it to whatever you chose as the name in the /path/to/github-repo/data.psd1 file
+2. Name the calendar to exactly match the value you set for `ExpectedCalendarName` in your `/path/to/github-repo/data.psd1` file:

    ![image](https://github.com/user-attachments/assets/7796e6d6-cdd1-4bf4-93da-a55db34c9939)